SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 readable.read(size);
 ```

-Use the `.pause()` method to stop the flowing mode from emitting data events.
+- `.pause()`: this method stop the flowing mode from emitting data events

 Any data that becomes accessible will continue to exist in the internal buffer.